openstack/tacker/doc/source/user/multisite_vim_usage_guide.rst

  | vnfd_id        | c3cbf0c0-a492-49e3-9541-945e49e7ed7e |
  +----------------+--------------------------------------+

-The --vim-id/--vim-name argument is optional during vnf-create.
+The --vim-id/--vim-name argument is optional during vnf creation.
 If --vim-id/--vim-name is not specified, the default vim will be used to deploy VNF on the default site.
 We can create default vim by specifying --is-default option with vim-register command.

-User can optionally provide --vim-region-name during vnf-create to deploy the VNF in a specify region  within that VIM.
+User can optionally provide --vim-region-name during vnf creation to deploy the VNF in a specify region  within that VIM.

 Updating a VIM